vic-ma/howtodismantle.github.io/_posts/2025-07-07-Hub-FLows-I-Getting-started-and-learn-how-to-historize-MQTT-messages.md

 ![image](/assets/2025-07-07/010.png)

-### Timestamp data flow
+### Timestamp dataflow

 We want to add a timestamp to our temperature value.
-So, we add a data flow to our data source.
+So, we add a dataflow to our data source.
 It works like this:
 1. Add a column with the current time stamp.
 2. Change the order of the columns to have the timestamp appear before the temperature.
 This looks a little bit nicer.

 ![image](/assets/2025-07-07/020.png)

+### Build the Hub Flow

+Finally, we build our Hub Flow:
+1. Create a new Hub Flow.
-The last step is to build the Flow.
-After creating a new Flow we first add a trigger.
-The Flow should be triggered every time a new MQTT message is sent.
+2. Add a trigger.
+We want the Hub Flow to be triggered every time a new MQTT message is sent by our thermostat and received by our data source.
 So the trigger is the list refresh of our data source.
-The first step in the flow is the reload of the data Flow that adds the time stamp.
-Other then regular Peakboard Designer projects data Flows ARE NOT TREIGGERED AUTMATICALLY only because they are bound to a data source.
-So we need to explicitly trigger the data flow to work.
-The second step is to store the output of the dataflow into a hub list.
-There's nothing more to do here, because the list is named and generated automatically from the metadata.
+3. Add the steps for the Hub Flow:
+    1. Load the timestamp dataflow that we created.
+Remember that in Flow projects, dataflows are not triggered automatically.
+That's why we have to manually run the dataflow here, inside the Hub Flow.
+    2. Store the output of the dataflow in a Hub list.
+There's no more work to do in this step, because the Hub Flow automatically creates and names the Hub list, by using metadata.

 ![image](/assets/2025-07-07/030.png)